 Updating the iOS Version

 You can choose Standard repair without data loss to solve the most common system issues.
 Advanced Repair.
-Advanced Repair can fix more stubborn problems, like stuck on Apple logo, won’t restart, etc. with erasing data.
+Advanced Repair can fix more stubborn problems, like stuck on Apple logo, won’t restart, etc. by erasing data.
 Also, AnyFix is built with advanced technologies to ensure you get the most simple and secure solution.

 Here are the steps: